The Silence Of The Lamb

 concerning the lady caught committing adultery, when the accusers were finished their accusations Jesus said “When they persisted in

-questioning Him", He stood up and said to them, “The one without sin among you should be the first to throw a stone at her” and why did
+questioning Him", He stood up and said to them, “The one without sin among you should be the first to throw a stone at her”

 they not bring the man also? he was equally guilty.
 This was a hard and fast setup up to try and trap the Lord and catch Him out.
 It was only